gpbl/isomorphic500/README.md

 - read on for some technical details
 - write issues and join the gitter chat to discuss :-)

+> PS.
+The previous, non-flux version of this repo is in the [isomorphic-react-template] (https://github.com/gpbl/isomorphic500/tree/isomorphic-react-template) tag.

 **Clone this repo**

 ```